PhD Guidelines

 Requirements for Admission

-2. Submit official GRE score if you would like to be considered for a fellowship nomination.
+3. Submit official GRE score if you would like to be considered for a fellowship nomination.
 The GRE scores are not mandatory for admission.
+For international students, submit proof of English Proficiency.
+Please see the Graduate School's English Proficiency Requirements explanation.
+Minimum score requirements are as follows: TOEFL - 75, IELTS - 6.0, Duolingo - 120.

-7. Good pronunciation in French as evidenced by an audio file submitted with the applicant.
-The applicant should read one or two very short selections of prose or poetry and a short autobiographical passage composed in French by the applicant her/himself.
+8. Good pronunciation in French as evidenced by uploading two separate audio files within the online application.
+One file should consist of the applicant reading one or two very short selections of prose or poetry, and the second file should consist of the applicant reading a short autobiographical passage composed in French by the applicant him/herself.
+Please keep each audio file to three minutes in length or less. *Note, if French is your native language, please submit these audio files in English.

-8. To be considered for admission, all credentials must be received in the department by January 15. (*Note: * Students who have earned their MA in French at the University of Colorado and who wish to work toward the PhD here must apply for admission to the PhD program; continuation after the MA is not guaranteed.)
+9. To be considered for admission, all credentials must be received in the department by January 15. (*Note: * Students who have earned their MA in French at the University of Colorado and who wish to work toward the PhD here must apply for admission to the PhD program directly through the departmental Graduate Program Coordinator; continuation after the MA is not guaranteed.)

 Return to the top of the page